-The Company is party to a \$250.0 million master repurchase facility (the "Citibank Facility") with Citibank, N.A.
+The Company is party to a master repurchase facility (the "Citibank Facility") with Citibank, N.A.
 Under the Citibank Facility, the Company is permitted to sell and later repurchase certain qualifying senior commercial mortgage loans and A-Notes approved by Citibank, N.A. in its sole discretion.
-Advances under the Citibank Facility accrue interest at a per annum rate equal to 30 day LIBOR plus a pricing margin of 2.00% to 2.50%, subject to certain exceptions.
-Under the Citibank Facility, the maturity date is December 8, 2016, subject to three 12-month extensions at the Company's option assuming no existing defaults under the Citibank Facility and applicable extension fees are paid.
+In July 2016, the Company amended the CitiBank Facility to add an accordion feature that provides for an increase in the \$250.0 million commitment amount with respect to approved assets, as determined by Citibank, N.A. in its sole discretion.
+After December 8, 2016, new advances under the Citibank Facility accrue interest at a per annum rate equal to one-month LIBOR plus a pricing margin range of 2.25% to 2.50%, subject to certain exceptions.
+Advances applicable to assets funded under the Citibank Facility prior to December 8, 2016 accrue interest at a per annum rate equal to 30 day LIBOR plus a pricing margin range of 2.00% to 2.50%.
+In December 2016, the Company amended the Citibank Facility to extend the initial maturity date to December 10, 2018.
+The Company has three 12 -month extensions at its option provided that certain conditions are met and applicable extension fees are paid, which, if exercised, would extend the final maturity of the Citibank Facility to December 8, 2021.
 The Company incurs a non-utilization fee of 25 basis points on the daily available balance of the Citibank Facility.
-For the years ended December 31, 2015, 2014 and 2013, the Company incurred a non-utilization fee of \$369 thousand, \$316 thousand and \$164 thousand, respectively.
+For the years ended December 31, 2016, 2015 and 2014, the Company incurred a non-utilization fee of \$93 thousand, \$369 thousand and \$316 thousand, respectively.

-The Citibank Facility contains various affirmative and negative covenants and provisions regarding events of default that are applicable to the Company and certain of the Company's subsidiaries, which are normal and customary for similar repurchase facilities, including the following: (a) maintaining tangible net worth of at least the sum of (1) 80% of the Company's tangible net worth as of September 30, 2013, plus (2) 80% of the total net capital raised in all future equity issuances by the Company, (b) maintaining liquidity in an amount not less than the greater of (1) \$5.0 million or (2) 5% of the Company's recourse indebtedness, not to exceed \$10.0 million (provided that in the event the Company's total liquidity equals or exceeds \$5.0 million, the Company may satisfy the difference between the minimum total liquidity requirement and the Company's total liquidity with available borrowing capacity), (c) maintaining a fixed charge coverage ratio (expressed as the ratio of EBITDA (net income before net interest expense, income tax expense, depreciation and amortization), as defined, to fixed charges) for the immediately preceding 12-month period ending on the last date of the applicable reporting period to be at least 1.25 to 1.00, (d) maintaining a ratio of total debt to tangible net worth of not more than 4.00 to 1.00, (e) maintaining a ratio of recourse debt to tangible net worth of not more than 3.00 to 1.00 and (f) if certain specific debt yield and loan to value tests are not met with respect to assets on the Citibank Facility, the Company may be required to repay certain amounts under the Citibank Facility.
+The Citibank Facility contains various affirmative and negative covenants and provisions regarding events of default that are applicable to the Company and certain of the Company's subsidiaries, which are normal and customary for similar repurchase facilities, including the following: (a) maintaining tangible net worth of at least the sum of (1) 80% of the Company's tangible net worth as of September 30, 2013, plus (2) 80% of the total net capital raised in all future equity issuances by the Company, (b) maintaining liquidity in an amount not less than the greater of (1) \$5.0 million or (2) 5% of the Company's recourse indebtedness, not to exceed \$10.0 million (provided that in the event the Company's total liquidity equals or exceeds \$5.0 million, the Company may satisfy the difference between the minimum total liquidity requirement and the Company's total liquidity with available borrowing capacity), (c) maintaining a fixed charge coverage ratio (expressed as the ratio of EBITDA (net income before net interest expense, income tax expense, depreciation and amortization), as defined, to fixed charges) for the immediately preceding 12 -month period ending on the last date of the applicable reporting period to be at least 1.25 to 1.00, (d) maintaining a ratio of total debt to tangible net worth of not more than 4.00 to 1.00, (e) maintaining a ratio of recourse debt to tangible net worth of not more than 3.00 to 1.00 and (f) if certain specific debt yield and loan to value tests are not met with respect to assets on the Citibank Facility, the Company may be required to repay certain amounts under the Citibank Facility.
 The Citibank Facility also prohibits the Company from amending the management agreement with its Manager in a material respect without the prior consent of the lender.
-As of December 31, 2015, the Company was in compliance in all material respects with the terms of the Citibank Facility.
+As of December 31, 2016, the Company was in compliance with all financial covenants of the Citibank Facility.